LucaCanali/sparkMeasure/docs/Reference_SparkMeasure_API_and_Configs.md

 **KafkaSink** is a class that extends the SparkListener infrastructure.
 It collects and writes Spark metrics and application info in near real-time to an Apache Kafka backend provided by the user.
 Use this mode to monitor Spark execution workload.
-*  How to use: attach the InfluxDBSInk to a Spark Context using the extra listener infrastructure.
+*  How to use: attach the KafkaSink to a Spark Context using the extra listener infrastructure.
 *   --conf spark.extraListeners=ch.cern.sparkmeasure.KafkaSink

 **KafkaSinkExtended** Extends the functionality to record metrics for each executed Task